watermint/toolbox/docs/guides/dropbox-business.md

 # Activities log commands

-The team activities log commands can export activities log by a certain filter or perspective.
+The team activity log commands can export activity logs by certain filters or perspectives.

 | Command                                                                                                 | Description                        |
 |---------------------------------------------------------------------------------------------------------|------------------------------------|